Please select a partnership to see additional information:

 The accommodation provided must be suitable, risk assessed and meet the full range of the young person’s needs.
 The sustainability of the placement must be considered.
 Young people who have run away and are at risk of homelessness may be placed in supported accommodation, with the provision of specialist support.
 For example, a specialist service might be provided for those who have been sexually exploited, or at risk of sexual exploitation.
 Bed and Breakfast accommodation is never a suitable placement for a child under 18.

-Looked after children and relevant/eligible care leavers aged 16+
+Looked after children and relevant/eligible care experienced young people aged 16+

-Local authorities continue to have a range of responsibilities towards children leaving care until the young person’s 21st, and in some instances their 25th birthday.
-Pathway plans should reflect any risks to the child from abuse or exploitation and missing episodes and actions to reduce the risk.
+Local authorities continue to have responsibilities for children leaving care until the young person turns 21 years or, in some cases 25.
+The responsibility includes protection of care experienced young people from any risks to the child from abuse or exploitation and missing episodes.
 Police continue to have a duty to investigate missing adults; particularly if they remain vulnerable or at risk.

 Sixteen and 17 year olds who are S.20 Accommodated and have ‘capacity’ can withdraw their consent to be accommodated – refusal of permission to ‘stay out’ beyond agreed limits can be a trigger for this.
-It is in the best interests of care leavers to remain in suitable accommodation.
-Therefore in such circumstances a LAC Review chaired by an IRO should be held to explore this decision with the young person and their support network, with the aim of maintaining the living arrangement.
+It is in the best interests of care experienced young people to remain in suitable accommodation.
+Therefore in such circumstances a Looked-after child Review chaired by an Independent Reviewing Officer should be held to explore this decision with the young person and their support network, with the aim of maintaining the living arrangement.

 Semi-independent living arrangements are classed as ‘unregulated’ and not covered by the regulations that apply to fostering and residential placements.
 This is to enable semi-independent provision to realistically prepare young people for their transition to adulthood; for example, via the planned stepping down of monitoring and support.

-In practice most semi-independent arrangements allow for care leavers to have periods of time, including overnights, away from their accommodation.
-This will be included in the placement plan, individual placement agreement (IPA) or the occupational licence; and a clear agreement reached between the provider, the care leaver and the 16+ social worker.
+In practice most semi-independent arrangements allow for care experienced young people to have periods of time, including overnights, away from their accommodation.
+This will be included in the placement plan, individual placement agreement (IPA) or the occupational licence; and a clear agreement reached between the provider, the care experienced young person and the 16+ social worker.

 Unaccompanied asylum seeking children (UASC)